When it comes to taxation, no company likes to be charged twice when engaging in cross-border transactions.

 What is a Double Tax Agreement (DTA)?

-This agreement serves to facilitate international flow of investments, trades and financial activities between Malaysia and other countries.
+Double tax agreements in Malaysia exist to facilitate the international flow of investments, trade and financial activities between Malaysia and other countries.
 This allows both trading countries to become more interdependent economically and socially.

 Features of Malaysia’s Double Tax Agreements (DTA)

-In Malaysia, DTAs generally apply to the taxes of both the taxpayers of Malaysia and the other country involved.
-These taxes may be related to the taxpayers’ total income or elements of income.
+In Malaysia, DTAs generally apply to the taxes of both the taxpayers of Malaysia and the other countries involved.
+These taxes may be related to the taxpayer’s total income or elements of income.
 This is inclusive of taxes derived from gains earned from the alienation of property.

 In specific cases, there are other taxes apart from personal income tax to which the provisions of Malaysia’s DTAs apply.
 Some of these taxes include corporate tax, petroleum income tax, and capital gains tax.